Let’s keep our eyes open for sign placement violations.

 Check the map link below to verify that the location is in violation.

-Private property will highlight in a blue border, while city/public rights-of-way will not.
+Private property will highlight in a blue border, while city-owned and public rights-of-way will not highlight.

 Call the Code Enforcement office at 830-258-1172

 Be courteous & professional when stating that you want to report a violation regarding campaign signs.
-If Code Enforcement (Donna Bowyer) says that campaign signs are given more leniency, restate that you are calling to report and then give the required info (ie signs on city property or in public right-of-way) and offer a picture and/or location.
+If Code Enforcement says that campaign signs are given more leniency, restate that you are calling to report and then give the required info (ie signs on city property or in public right-of-way) and offer a picture and/or location.
+Make note of the date that you report for follow up.

 After you call & report…